SwirlyStone5877/DOSBoxPY/README.md

 A simple UI for DOSBox written in python because I suck at C.

 ## Installation
 1. This requires DOSBox to be installed, of course.
-If you don't you can find instructions [here](https://www.dosbox.com/wiki/Basic_Setup_and_Installation_of_DosBox "Instructions on how to set DOSBox up.")
+If you don't, you can find instructions [here](https://www.dosbox.com/wiki/Basic_Setup_and_Installation_of_DosBox "Instructions on how to set DOSBox up.").
 2. Download either [the .py file](https://github.com/SwirlyStone5877/DOSBoxPY/edit/main/README.md#the-py-file) or [the .exe file](https://github.com/SwirlyStone5877/DOSBoxPY/edit/main/README.md#the-exe-file).
    ### The .py File
    a.
 Requires either Visual Studio Code (not recommended[^2]) or Python (the latest version)